Azure/azure-resource-provider-sdk/docs/README.md

 You are responsible for verifying the caller's certificate thumbprint. **Only accept calls from certificates that have the correct public key**.

-Below certificate is used by Azure to call your RP (.cer files).
+Below certificate is used by Azure to call your RP (.cer file).
 This certificate is used for both Staging as well as Production.

 - [Production\Stage environment](https://github.com/Azure/azure-resource-provider-sdk/blob/master/docs/misc/AzureStoreLatest.cer)